Jeff Holmquist

 My research addresses questions concerning plant-animal interactions, landscape structure as a determinant of faunal movement and assemblage character, and the effects of anthropogenic and natural disturbance on ecological function.
 Much of our team's work emphasizes invertebrates, although we utilize other taxa as questions dictate.
 We have used both experimental and observational approaches, and recent studies have extended across several scales, ranging from patch boundary dynamics at the microhabitat level to experimental manipulations of rivers.
 This work has taken us to alpine meadows and streams, montane ponds and forests, tropical seagrass meadows, and desert springs and playas.

-Six representative papers (see all publications)
+Representative papers (see all publications)

 Holmquist, J.G., J.M.
 Schmidt-Gengenbach.
 2020.
 Arthropod assemblages in a montane wetland complex: influences of adjoining lotic and lentic habitat and temporal variability.
 Wetlands 40: 259-271. [or here].

 Slaton, M., Holmquist, J., Meyer, M, Andrews, R, and J. Beidl.
 2019.
-Traditional ecological knowledge used in forest restoration benefits natral and cultural resources: the intersection between Pandora moths, Jeffrey pine, people, and fire.
+Traditional ecological knowledge used in forest restoration benefits natural and cultural resources: the intersection between Pandora moths, Jeffrey pine, people, and fire.
 Natural Areas Journal 39: 461-471. [or here].

 Holmquist, J.G., J.M.
 Schmidt-Gengenbach, and A. Demetry.
 2014.
 Efficacy of low and high complexity vegetation treatments for reestablishing terrestrial arthropod assemblages during montane wetland restoration.
 Restoration Ecology 22:649–656 [or here].